 The traditional occupation of the indigenous people of Choba is farming and fishing.
 The increasing urbanization of the community and the extensive crude oil exploration has made both these occupations less attractive to the young generation.
 However, much of intergenerational learning occurs in this area.
 The younger people in the community learn from the older people how to farm such as the cultivation of yam, cassava, and vegetable which are major crops cultivated in the community.
-In the area of fishing, a few of the young people that are interested in fishing are taught how to paddle a canoe and cast different types learns the act of fish farming from the young generation particularly from the younger people who out of lack of employment now engage in commercial fish farming.
+In the area of fishing, a few of the young people that are interested in fishing are taught how to paddle a canoe and cast different types of net.
+On the other hand, the older generation learns the act of fish farming from the young generation particularly from the younger people who out of lack of employment now engage in commercial fish farming.
 Also in the area of agriculture, there is reciprocal learning between the old and the young generation.
 Most young people for lack of employment embark on horticulture for commercial purpose, while the older people learn how to tender flower from the young generation and go into horticulture as a leisure and recreation.

-7 Discussion of Findings
+Discussion of Findings

 In urban indigenous communities in Nigeria, there are two antithetical issues that exist which make intergenerational learning inevitable.
-These are traditionalism and modernity.
+These traditionalism and modernity.
 The older generation is seen as an embodiment and custodians of the traditional values, while the young generation is said to have modern and western values.
-Intergeneration learning provides a rich site of learning opportunities and opportunity for self-development and empowerment.

-There are many areas of intergenerational learning between the young people and the older people.
+Intergeneration learning provides a rich site of learning opportunities opportunity for self-development and empowerment.
+There are manv of areas intergenerational learning between the young people and the older people.
 First, the study reveals that the older generation is the custodians of the culture and values of the community and that through intergenerational learning these culture and values are transferred from one generation to another.
 The older people teach the younger people how to carry on traditional festivals such as the new yam festival and the wrestling festival.
 The study reveals that these festivals are sites of learning among people of different generations and the basis of development of social capital.
-The findings of this study conforms the assertion of Kaplan (2002) people.
+The findings of this study conforms the assertion of Kaplan (2002) that various intergenerational learning is oriented towards increasing the quality of community life through the preservation of local history, folk, art, and culture.
+Similarly, the study affirms the observation of Kump and Krasovic (2014) that intergenerational learning ensures the transmission of values from one generation to another and promotes collaborative learning in the family.
+Kump et al. pointed out that values such as honesty, perseverance, responsibility, trustfulness, thriftiness, and preservation of family tradition are passed on to the younger generation through the process of intergenerational learning.
+The young people are also taught fearlessness by the older people.
 In the urban indigenous community like Choba, the act of courage and fearlessness is taught through the wrestling festival.
 The study also reveals that through intergenerational learning appropriate values and orientations are transferred from one generation to another usually through the process of storytelling.
 The older generation tells the young generation moonlight stories.
 Such stories are loaded with moral teachings and ethical values and social norms.
 Moonlight store telling is not just off farm leisure activities in a farming community that has turned urbanized but an avenue and site for learning.